tao-j/BetterManual/README.md

 ## Usage and features ##

-Features are accessed using either the touch screen or the control wheel.
+Features are accessed using control wheel.

-### Shooting modes ###

-Touch the mode indicator on the top left to toggle between manual and aperture priority mode.
-The icon directly below it allows you to cycle between single shot, low speed and high speed burst modes.

-### Shooting parameters ###

-The following parameters can be configured directly: Shutter speed, aperture, ISO, exposure compensation.
-Using the control wheel: Press the down button to select the parameter you'd like to change, then turn the wheel to change its value.
-Additionally, the enter button allows you to toggle between manual and automatic ISO and set a minimum shutter speed in aperture priority mode.
-Using the touch screen: Swipe left/right or up/down to change parameters.
-Tap once to toggle between manual and automatic ISO or set the minimum shutter speed.

-### Interface ###

-Press the up button to cycle through display modes.
-This will toggle the histogram, metering display and rule of 3rds grid lines.
+Camera Ui:
+Use the Center Wheel Up/Down to cycle between the icons.
+Rotate the Wheel to Change the Value of the selected Item.
+Use Center Wheel Left Right to toggle between GridLayout and Histogram Visibility.
+Click on Ael to En/Disable FocusMagnification

+Press the Picture/Play Button to open/close the Gallery.

+Gallery:
+Navigate with center wheel left right trough the images.

 ### Focus magnification ###

-Use the zoom lever to activate focus magnification and zoom in or out.
-Half-pressing the shutter button ends focus magnification.
-You can change the position of the preview rectangle by either using the control wheel or swiping the touch screen.
-The enter button centers the preview rectangle.
+use the center wheel button to toggle between different zoom factors.
+Menu Button adds somekind of Crosshair, the size can get changed with the top left wheel. fn button adds a grid to the view
+Rotate the center wheel to set focus or use your lens focus

 ### Other features ###

 The app also includes simple timelapse and exposure bracketing modes.
-Touch the icon on the left side and follow the on-screen instructions.
+Click on CenterWheel Button and follow the on-screen instructions.

-Long exposure noise reduction is disabled (normally forced in single shot mode for exposures >= 1" and in bulb mode on the A5100).
+Long exposure noise reduction can get disabled and also SteadyShot/ImageStabilisation

 Exit the app using the help/trash button.

-The app remembers the configured settings across multiple runs.
+The app remembers the (for some) configured settings across multiple runs.